0xSpaceShard/starknet-devnet/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.
 If applicable, add screenshots to help explain your problem.
 However, prefer providing plain text.

-**Not reproducible on alpha-goerli**
+**Not reproducible on testnet**

-- [ ] This issue is only present on Devnet and cannot be reproduced on alpha-goerli (check the box if true).
+- [ ] This issue is only present on Devnet and cannot be reproduced on the alpha-sepolia testnet (check the box if true).

 **To Reproduce**
 Steps to reproduce the behavior: